samhirtarif/react-audio-recorder/README.md

 The hook returns the following:

 #### **`startRecording`**
-Calling this function would result in the recording to start.
+Calling this method would result in the recording to start.
 Sets `isRecording` to `true`

 #### **`stopRecording`**